alonsoir/IfRemovingARealUseCase/Post.md

 # Refactoring - A real case of a nested if structure transformed into a chain of responsibility
-In this post I describe step by step a process used to transform a nested if structure into a chain of responsibility.
+In this post I am going to describe a step by step process used to transform a nested if structure into a chain of responsibility.
+The purpose of this operation is to make the code easier to read, thus to changed without errors.
 The code of this post is based on a piece of code used to satisfy a real business need, we just removed the business related details.
 The language used is java.